 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The provider had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.

 We saw evidence that staff had received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.
+We noted that all staff had an application on their mobile phones to link to the NHS safeguarding information and relevant contacts.

 The provider had a system to highlight vulnerable patients and patients who required other support such as with mobility or communication, within dental care records.
+The staff all had training in dementia awareness and were 'dementia friends', which is part of the Alzheimer's programme to help change people's perceptions of dementia.